 Many people still think that hitchhiking is not safe.
 I was picked up by thousands of cars and never had a single problem.
 The main risk while hitchhiking might be a car accident, but drivers tend to be more prudent when they have a stranger on-board.
 If I wouldn’t have trusted people, these three years of experiences wouldn’t have been possible.

 I wandered from Turkey, to Portugal to North Cape, I met my life partner, I was sick, I healed, I missed my family, I was able to see the Northern Lights, I slept under bridges and in fancy houses.

 Davide Vadalà is a nomadic traveler always looking for new adventures.
 Continuously changing his lifestyle, he now dreams to become a full time travel photographer.
-Find out more about his journeys at his website.

 Latest posts by GoNomad (see all)